knowsuchagency/struct-gpt/README.md

     sentiment: str = Field(description="Either -1, 0, or 1.")

-# you can use the OpenAiMixin to add functionality to your own classes
 class SentimentAnalysis(BaseModel, OpenAiMixin):
     """
     Determine the sentiment of each word in the following: {text}